zuhrrl/NgetestProxy/README.md

 # NgetestProxy
-Is a simple NodeJS appp to check bulk working proxies from file
+Is a simple NodeJS appp to check bulk working proxies.

+Put your proxies to proxies.txt and then run node checkproxy

+Enjoy working proxy